-- Be aware of their contract's safety action plan and comply with it at all times. - Be aware of the OH&S Policy and comply with it at all times. - Take care of their occupational health and safety and take equal care of others affected by their work activities. - Act responsibly and not participate in any horseplay or practical jokes that might endanger occupational health and safety. - Cooperate with management in all matters of occupational health and safety. - Use all personal protective equipment (PPE) and safety equipment when necessary and not interfere with or misuse equipment. - Report any matters relating to existing practices or procedures that might pose risks to any persons' occupational health and safety. - Suggest improvements to existing practices which might improve health and safety, and; - Report any accidents or dangerous occurrences immediately to their line manager.
+- Be aware of their contract's safety action plan and comply with it at all times. - Be aware of the OH&S Policy and always comply with it. - Take care of their occupational health and safety and care equally for others affected by their work activities. - Act responsibly and not participate in any horseplay or practical jokes that might endanger occupational health and safety.

+- Cooperate with management in all matters of occupational health and safety. - Use all personal protective equipment (PPE) and safety equipment when necessary and not interfere with or misuse equipment. - Report any matters relating to existing practices or procedures that might pose risks to any persons' occupational health and safety. - Suggest improvements to existing practices which might improve health and safety, and; - Report any accidents or dangerous occurrences immediately to their line manager.